BrianLalli/Code-Quiz/README.md

 ## Project Description:
-The task was to create a quiz where the user must start by clicking a button to trigger a timer and the first question.
-The user can pick from one of 4 answer choices and if they are correct the move forward to the next question with no penalty.
-If the user is incorrect, 10 seconds is deducted from the timer.
-After the user has answerered all 5 questions, they are prompted to insert their initials for a high scores list.
+The task for this homework assignment was to create a quiz where the user must start by clicking a button to trigger a timer and the first question.
+The user can pick from one of 4 answer choices and if they are correct they move forward to the next question with no penalty.
+If the user is incorrect, 10 seconds is deducted from the timer and they move forward to the next question.
+After the user has answerered all 5 questions, or they have run out of time, they are prompted to insert their initials for a high scores list tracker.

+I was able to accomplish most of this task using jQuery, however, I fell short in my for loops for comparing the user answers with the correct answers and therefore my 10 second penalty deduction is faulty.
+Furthermore, I was not able to track the user scores and then prompt the user to input their initials for their high score.

+In conclusion, I plan on submitting this incomplete quiz now for a grade and come back to it later to finish it and resubmit.